jesslk/lab1-jesslk-gitname/README.md

 # lab1-jesslk-gitname

-Name: JLK
+1. Name: Jess Kueon :star2:
-What do you tell people about your field of study at a party?:
+2. What do you tell people about your field of study at a party?: Statistics

-In the past month, what are the three main activities you have been doing at work/study?
+3. In the past month, what are the three main activities you have been doing at work/study?
+R, SAS, Jump Fitness
-What are the three most important tools/strategies you use for organizing your work?
+4. What are the three most important tools/strategies you use for organizing your work?
+Google Calendar